dotnet/aspnetcore/docs/BuildFromSource.md

 ./build.sh --test
 ```

 > :bulb: If you're working on changes for a particular subset of the project, you might not want to execute the entire test suite.
 Instead, only run the tests within the subdirectory where changes were made.
+This can be accomplished by passing the `projects` property like so: `.\build.cmd -test -projects .\src\Framework\test\Microsoft.AspNetCore.App.UnitTests.csproj`.

 ### Building a subset of the code